 Household Accounts have obvious benefits, allowing the Avios points from your entire family to be used for a single redemption.
 However, a BA household account used to come with a massive caveat – if you had one, you could never redeem for anyone outside your Household Account.

 For many people, this was not a problem.
 For me, it was a massive deal breaker.
 I regularly redeem tickets for my parents in law in Germany or other extended family members.
-Last year I booked a seat at a few hours notice for an Aunt in Canada whose daughter had become seriously ill whilst travelling in Venice.
+A few years ago I booked a seat at a few hours notice for a relative in Canada whose daughter had become seriously ill whilst travelling in Venice.
 I want that flexibility.

 The ‘Family and Friends’ list is BA’s attempt to solve this problem.

-How does British Airways ‘Family & Friends’ work?
+How do British Airways ‘Family & Friends’ lists work?

 This is how BA describes it: